 (The Laguna Canyon Project's final journey, Phase XVI, occurred on June 21, 2010 when 20 photographers walked the Canyon Road, photographing the entire nine-miles.)

-• Liz Goldner, describes how environmental art, specifically the Laguna Canyon Project, can impact political decisions and outcomes.
+• Introduction: Liz Goldner describes how environmental art, specifically the Laguna Canyon Project, can impact political decisions and outcomes.
 She gives brief histories of the Laguna Canyon Project and of Laguna Beach as an art colony.

-• Mike McGee, Gallery Director, Begovich Gallery, Cal State Fullerton, has organized dozens of exhibitions, and is curator for the Laguna Canyon Project exhibition to be at Laguna Art Museum in late 2015.
-He describes how the project fits into the history of protest and environmental art.
+• A Struggle to Envision a Canyon: Mike McGee, Gallery Director, Begovich Gallery, Cal State Fullerton, curator for the Laguna Canyon Project exhibition at Laguna Art Museum, 2015, describes how the Laguna Canyon Project fits into the history of protest and environmental art.

-• Mike Phillips, Executive Director, Laguna Canyon Conservancy, 1990 to1995, Community News Writer, “Laguna Coast Line,” during years of The Tell, discusses the photomural installation, its ambience, magnetic energy and influence on the community.
+• Remembering The Tell: Mike Phillips, Executive Director, Laguna Canyon Conservancy, 1990 to1995, Community News Writer, “Laguna Coast Line,” during years of The Tell, discusses the photomural installation, its ambience, magnetic energy and influence on the community.

 • Laguna Canyon Project Images